Last updated: 23 Aug 2019 Update History

 As the market approaches saturation, there has been a shift of emphasis in China's broadband policy from infrastructure build-up and service provision to application creation and user demand stimulation.

 China’s fixed-line market is in decline due to voice to mobile substitution.
-Fixed line penetration has dropped significantly over the past five years.
-This trend is predicted to continue over the next five years to 2023 driven by the growing adoption of mobile broadband.
+Fixed line penetration has dropped significantly over the past five years from 18% in 2014 to 12% in 2019.
+This trend is predicted to continue over the next five years to 2024 driven by the growing adoption of mobile broadband.

 China is projected to lead spending on Internet of Things technologies in the Asia Pacific, driven by the agriculture and healthcare sectors.

 This report presents key aspects of the China telecom market as it enters 2020.
 It includes an overview of the regulatory environment, market highlights and comprehensive statistics.

 China Mobile; China Telecom; China Unicom

 You turned out to be very helpful in answering (our client’s) additional questions and providing us proactively with updated information to support this.
 BuddeComm definitely provides high-quality service